The full Galápagos experience

 Your ship: Natural Paradise

-Built for Galápagos Completed in 2015, the Natural Paradise is one of the youngest vessels cruising in Galápagos.
-Designed and built specifically for the purpose, Natural Paradise will delight you with her wonderful open communal areas, gorgeous sun deck, and light-filled rooms.
-Featuring every facility you can imagine, the Natural Paradise has also been fitted with stabilizers - this brings you one of the most co … Read more about Natural Paradise
+Completed in 2016, the Natural Paradise will delight you with her wonderful open communal areas, gorgeous sun deck, and light-filled rooms.
+Featuring every facility you can imagine, the Natural Paradise has also been fitted with stabilizers – this brings you one of the most comfortable cruising experiences in the Galápagos with even more stability than catamarans for your sailing comfort.

 Amenities